dancorrea86/estudos/flask/readme.md

 ![alt text](./readme/Browser_view.png)

-Open the project paste in the terminal, and with the "venv" activate run the file "flaskfile.py".
+Open the project paste in the terminal, and with the "venv" activate run the file "flaskfile.py", with the command:

+> python flaskfile.py

 ![alt text](./readme/Terminal.png)